shyamganesh03/MonoRepo/README.md

-# Izzo
+# monoRepo

-Izzo is an event ticket booking application designed for concerts, parties, and various events.
+monoRepo is an event ticket booking application designed for concerts, parties, and various events.
 The app features age restrictions for events and provides a comprehensive, user-friendly experience for browsing, booking, and managing event tickets.

 # Modules